NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 ## Part 1 - Don't do this

-**Don't give direct answers** - Socratic questioning.
-Finding out how to answer your own questions is huge. its not about the problem its not about completing
+**Don't give direct answers** - Sometimes the problem isn't that they don't know the syntax, but rather there's an underlying gap in skills.
+Sure you can tell them the syntax.
+Or you could encourage them to seek the answers from Google.

 If you give the answer you'll get the job done much quicker.
 But you won't be helping someone overcome their next problem when you're not there.

 ## Part 2 - Don't do this